 Which is to say that the art and practice of historical revisionism in the pursuit of greater veracity and authenticity is not a job for the faint-hearted or career minded.
-To paraphrase establishment historian/poster boy Niall Ferguson (albeit in this instance commenting on historical prognostication rather than revisionism), such proclivities remain a ‘highly inefficient market’, for which ‘the rewards are paltry’.
+To paraphrase establishment historian/poster boy and devotee of empire Niall Ferguson (albeit in this instance commenting on historical prognostication rather than revisionism), such proclivities remain a ‘highly inefficient market’, for which ‘the rewards are paltry’.
 Those cited include Sidney Bradshaw Fay, Harry Elmer Barnes, John S. Ewart, and Carroll Quigley, to name a few.
 Quigley was the better known of these; he wrote two seminal tomes, Tragedy and Hope, and The Anglo-American Establishment, the latter especially delving into the imperial cabals who comprised Alfred (Lord) Milner‘s Secret Elites (aka “Milner’s Kindergarten”).
 And although the authors go further and deeper, it is to Quigley they acknowledge their biggest debt.

 (Quigley is equally well known as a mentor of sorts to one Bill Clinton, a distinction about which one might surmise the eminent historian, if he were still with us, would have decidedly mixed feelings to say the least.)

 Yet if nothing else—and there is plenty “else” in this story—their particular achievement becomes all the more remarkable when one visits their website.
 Herein they take us beyond the beginning on the War in 1914—where the book’s narrative effectively ends—and go on to provide us with details of how Britain then conspired to prolong the War for as long as possible, and the continuing machinations of those involved in starting it to that end.
 With the book and the Hidden History website (still a work in progress) taken together then, if there is a more complete, well documented and authentic history of the First World War, it’s difficult to think of any that approach their work in ambition, scale, and significance.